Famous Monsters of Filmland: 2008 to present

 In late 2007, Philip Kim, an entrepreneur and a private equity investor, purchased the rights to the logo and title, entering into an agreement with Ackerman to use his trademarks to retain the magazine's original look and feel.

 The new Famous Monsters of Filmland website was launched in May 2008 and on December 7, 2009, Kim announced the magazine's return to print.

 Ackerman died just before midnight on Thursday, December 4, 2008.

 The revival of the classic horror magazine came in July 2010, with the publication of Famous Monsters of Filmland #251 at the Famous Monster Convention in Indianapolis, Indiana.
 The success of the print magazine at the Famous Monster Convention and Comic-Con International in San Diego yielded the announcement of the magazine's expansion in distribution and circulation into major bookstore chains and independent retailers throughout North America and select markets in the US, Canada, and UK.
 Publisher Movieland Classics, LLC announced concurrently that the magazine would be entering into a bi-monthly publication schedule to meet the significant increase in requests from readers beginning with Issue 253.

-As executive editor of the magazine, Ed Blair steered FM starting with Issue 256 in 2011 through issue 282 in 2015, which saw the transition of editorial leadership go to David Weiner, a 13-year veteran of the syndicated television program Entertainment Tonight.
+Editors changed in quick succession until the promotion of Ed Blair in 2011.
+As executive editor of the magazine, Blair steered FM to success starting with Issue 256 in 2011 through issue 282 in 2015, when the torch of editorial leadership was handed over to David Weiner, a 13-year veteran of the syndicated television program Entertainment Tonight.
 Weiner held the position through Issue 288.

+In 2011, the new magazine's first Rondo Hatton Award (Best Interview of the Year) was awarded to A Talk with Haruo Nakajima conducted by author and Associate Editor August Ragone in Blair's first issue (#256).
+More Rondos followed for cover art, interviews, and articles under Blair's and later Weiner’s leadership.
+For Famous Monsters, Weiner also received a Best Interview of the Year for his interview with Mel Brooks for the 40th anniversary of Young Frankenstein in 2015.
+The magazine also won two consecutive Best Classic Magazine Rondos in 2015 and 2016.

 In 2015, Famous Monsters launched American Gothic Press, a comic book publishing imprint, marking their first foray into comics since Forrest Ackerman co-created Vampirella.
-The magazine won the Rondo Hatton Award for Best Classic Magazine in 2015 and 2016.
-The magazine also won numerous Rondo Awards for cover art, interviews, and articles under Blair's and Weiner’s leadership.

-Weiner also received a Rondo Hatton Award for Best Interview of the Year in 2015, for his Famous Monsters interview with Mel Brooks for the 40th anniversary of Young Frankenstein.

 In 2017, Famous Monsters transitioned to an annual print format with Issue 289, which saw longtime associate editor Holly Interlandi take the position of executive editor.